Representing Individuals in Interviews: The UK Perspective

 The role of the lawyer and the reasons for intervening in compulsory interviews are similar to those in the interview of an employee in a corporate internal investigation.

 15.3.3Right to legal representation in a compulsory interview

 There is no absolute right to a lawyer in a compelled interview, although usually a lawyer will be allowed to attend.
-In the context of compelled interviews with the SFO under section 2 of the Criminal Justice Act 1987, this principle was confirmed in R v.
-Lord and others.
-In this case the SFO challenged a witness’s choice of lawyer on the basis that it was the same lawyer that represented a corporate suspect in the same investigation.
+In the context of compelled interviews with the SFO under section 2 of the Criminal Justice Act 1987, this principle was confirmed in R (Lord and Others) v.
+Director of the Serious Fraud Office.
+In this case the SFO challenged a witness’s choice of lawyer on the basis that he was a senior employee of a corporate suspect represented by the same lawyer in that investigation.
 The SFO refused to permit the lawyer’s attendance at an interview and the witness sought relief by way of judicial review of the SFO’s decision.
 Permission for the judicial review was not granted and the Administrative Court upheld the SFO’s decision to exclude the lawyer.